Research

 We partner with local community organizations to host dialogues that demystify AI for seniors and caregivers.
 By listening to their lived experiences, hopes, and fears, we’re developing ethical design frameworks so that future assistive technologies prioritize human connection, agency, and trust over mere functionality.

-The through-line: rigorous method in service of something human.
-Whether it’s a photonic sensor or a conversation with an elder about a chatbot, I care about getting it right — and about who it’s for.
+Both chapters come down to the same habit: careful method, pointed at something human.
+Whether it’s a light sensor or a conversation with an elder about a chatbot, I care about getting it right — and about who it’s for.